niplav/site/masturbation_and_attractiveness.md

 I then ran a standard daygame opener on the woman, with the goal of asking her for her number and later taking her on a date.

-In the week following the last approach, I masturbated once every day with the aid of pornography<!--TODO: link the pornography consumed during that time-->.
+In the week following the last approach, I masturbated once a day with visual pornography<!--TODO: link the pornography consumed during that time-->.

 Afterwards, I repeated the procedure of approaching 70 women in the same manner from \_ to \_.